cfantasia/CMGWPrimeGroup/doc/README.txt

 CMSSW_4_2_5)

 o Check out the UserCode/CMGWPrimeGroup package (default version:
-V00-03-20)
+V00-03-30)

-o Check out the default versions of DataFormats/PatCandidates and PhysicsTools/PatAlgos, V08-03-03 PhysicsTools/Utilities and V00-05-00 UserCode/SHarper/HEEPAnalyzer
+o Check out the default versions of DataFormats/PatCandidates and PhysicsTools/PatAlgos, V08-03-03 PhysicsTools/Utilities and V00-06-01 UserCode/SHarper/HEEPAnalyzer

 o Hack the content of PAT Muon collections in order to include the dedicated high-pt reconstructors (DYT, cocktail, etc)

-o Hack the BuildFiles of the HEEP code to make it 42x-compatible

-o Hack the electron selection in order to implement the WP80 cuts

 o Compile the code